Adjusting to Progressive, No-Line Lenses in 3-Easy Steps

 After 20-years of explaining this to patients, it still took 3-days for me to adjust to my first pair.

-Tip-1: You will need to move your eyes up and down to see clearly at various distances.
+Tip #1: You will need to move your eyes up and down to see clearly at various distances when wearing progressive lenses

-The wide dark blue area at the top is for seeing objects at a distance.
+The wide area at the top of the lens is for seeing objects at a distance.
 The power then gradually changes to the reading portion at the bottom.
-The light blue areas to the sides are used primarily for peripheral vision.
-The first thing you will need to learn is to move your head and your eyes up and down to find the clearest vision.
+The lower areas to the sides are used primarily for peripheral vision.
+The first thing you will need to learn is to move your eyes up and down to find the clearest vision, keeping your head steady.

-Tip 2: You will need to move your head side-to-side instead of just turning your eyes
+Tip #2: You will need to move your head side-to-side instead of just turning your eyes when adjusting to progressive lenses

 You will need to turn your head and point your nose when looking side-to-side.
 You can practice by holding your fingers out to each side and looking back-and-forth between them.
 Don’t turn your eyes like in the photo.

-Tip 3: Be Patient - It Can Take Up to 10-Days to Get Adjusted
+Tip #3: Be Patient – Adjusting to Progressive Lenses Can Take Up to 10-Days